 - Needs more data.
 A metric card returns this message when the treatments being compared have not reached the minimum sample size.
 We require a sample size of at least 10 or higher in each treatment before we calculate significance for your metrics.
 The default setting is 355.

 - Metric not available.
 A metric card returns this message for several reasons.
-Refer to Metric troubleshooting guide for more information.
+Refer to Understanding metric impacts for more information.
 If the troubleshooting information does not resolve your issue, contact firstname.lastname@example.org.

 When metric cards are updated